-- (2) Admission to the external students' examination is authorised for those who: - hold the general higher education entrance qualification, a relevant subject-linked higher education entrance qualification, or an equivalent university entrance qualification legally recognised by the relevant state authorities, - b) prove adequate qualifications that would allow for admission to the Master's degree programme in Diaconal Studies, - c) prove adequate preparation for the examination in accordance with paragraph 4, - d) are not enrolled as students at a German university, - e) have not lost their entitlement to take examinations in the Master's degree programme Diaconal Studies. - (3) The application for admission to the external students' examination must be made in writing, at the latest by the date of assignment of the topic for the Master's thesis.
-It is to be addressed to the examinations board.
-The application must include the following documents: - a) evidence of fulfilment of the admission requirements in accordance with paragraph 2 a d, - b) candidates' declarations stating whether they have already failed a Master's examination or external students' examination in the degree programme in Diaconal Studies and whether they are currently undergoing an examination procedure. - (4) Proof of adequate preparation for the examination in accordance with paragraph 2 b is accepted when the evidence of the following is presented: - successful participation in all modules and the corresponding lectures and courses listed in annex 1. - The provisions made in these examination rules and regulations apply accordingly regarding proof of successful participation. - (5) The topic for the Master's thesis will be assigned after admission to the external students' examination.
-Regulations concerning the Master's thesis, oral presentation and defence and passing the Master's examination apply accordingly.
+- b) prove adequate qualifications that would allow for admission to the master's degree programme in Diaconal Studies, - c) prove adequate preparation for the examination in accordance with paragraph 4, - d) are not enrolled as students at a German university,

+(3) The application for admission to the external students' examination must be made in writing, at the latest by the date of assignment of the topic for the master thesis.
+It is to be addressed to the examination committee.
+The application must include the following documents:

+- a) evidence of fulfilment of the admission requirements in accordance with paragraph 2 a d, - b) candidates' declarations stating whether they have already failed a master's examination or external students' examination in the degree programme in Diaconal Studies and whether they are currently undergoing an examination procedure.

+(4) Proof of adequate preparation for the examination in accordance with paragraph 2 b is accepted when the evidence of the following is presented:

+- successful participation in all modules and the corresponding lectures and courses listed in annex 1. - The provisions made in these examination rules and regulations apply accordingly regarding proof of successful participation.

+(5) The topic for the master thesis will be assigned after admission to the external students' examination.
+Regulations concerning the master thesis, oral presentation and defence and passing the master's examination apply accordingly.